-SO2: To gather, organize and share data and information on the specific elements of the risk system, i.e. i) hazard, ii) vulnerability, iii) damages/losses, associated to Vaia storm and its impacts considering key selected ecosystem services in one pilot area in Veneto region.
+SO2: To gather, organize and share data and information on the specific elements of the risk system, i.e. hazard, vulnerability, damages/losses, associated to Vaia storm and its impacts considering key selected ecosystem services in one pilot area in Veneto region.